 Upcoming International Events

-The International Spirit Award is for youth and adult leaders who award seeks to broaden knowledge of international Scouting and increase appreciation and awareness of different cultures and countries.
+The International Spirit Award is an award for youth and adult leaders who seek to broaden their knowledge of international Scouting and increase appreciation and awareness of different cultures and countries.

 The International Scouter's Award encourages Scouters to broaden their involvement in Scouting through participation in world Scouting activities and recognizes Scouters for their contributions to world Scouting.

-The Messengers of Peace Award can be earned by Scouts.
-This prestigious "MoP Ring Patch" is earned by completing a service project that meets the MoP criteria.
-All Eagle Scout projects will automatically qualify for the MoP award.
+The Messengers of Peace Award is to recognize Scouts and Scouters who participate in a Messengers of Peace project (service project).
+A global service project program carried out by Scouts throughout the world.
+This prestigious "MoP Ring Patch" is earned by completing a service project that meets the criteria.

 Interpreter strips may be worn by Scouts and Scouters who can carry on a conversation in a foreign language or in sign language, write a letter in the foreign language (not required for signing), and translate orally and in writing from one language to another.